MatthewBrannon/DOP-C02_Notes/Domain III - Resilient Cloud Solutions/EC2.md

 - EC2 items to monitor
     - CPU utilization, Network utilization, Disk performance, Disk Reads/Writes using EC2 metrics
-    - Memory utilization, disk swap utilization, disk space utilization, page file utilization, log collection using a monitoring agent/CloudWatch Logs
+    - Memory utilization, disk swap utilization, disk space utilization, page file utilization, log collection using a monitoring agent/[[CloudWatch]] Logs
 - Automated monitoring tools include:
     - System Status Checks – monitor the AWS systems required to use your instance to ensure they are working properly.
 These checks detect problems with your instance that require AWS involvement to repair.
     - Instance Status Checks – monitor the software and network configuration of your individual instance.
 These checks detect problems that require your involvement to repair.
     - Amazon [[CloudWatch]] Alarms – watch a single metric over a time period you specify, and perform one or more actions based on the value of the metric relative to a given threshold over a number of time periods.
     - Amazon [[CloudWatch]] Events – automate your AWS services and respond automatically to system events.
-    - Amazon CloudWatch Logs – monitor, store, and access your log files from Amazon EC2 instances, AWS [[CloudTrail]], or other sources.
+    - Amazon [[CloudWatch]] Logs – monitor, store, and access your log files from Amazon EC2 instances, AWS [[CloudTrail]], or other sources.
 - Monitor your EC2 instances with [[CloudWatch]].
 By default, EC2 sends metric data to [[CloudWatch]] in 5-minute periods.
 - You can also enable detailed monitoring to collect data in 1-minute periods.